 Background of the Under2 Coalition

-The idea for worldwide cooperation at the subnational level arose at a 2014 meeting in San Francisco between Minister Franz Untersteller and Governor Jerry Brown.
-On 15 May 2015 Minister President Winfried Kretschmann, Governor Jerry Brown and ten other government leaders signed the Under2 MOU.
+The idea for worldwide cooperation at the subnational level arose at a 2014 meeting in San Francisco between Minister Franz Untersteller and then Governor Jerry Brown.
+On 15 May 2015 Minister President Winfried Kretschmann, former Governor Jerry Brown and ten other government leaders signed the Under2 MOU.
 The Climate Group acts as Secretariat to the Under2 Coalition.

 Further development of the Under2 Coalition